codeconnector/awesome-code-connector/CONTRIBUTING.md

 Feel free to contribute any learning resource pertaining to any subject that you would like to share with the Dev Community.

+- Fork this Repository

 - Make A Branch
   * Please create a separate branch for each contribution that you're working on.
 Do not make changes to the default branch (e.g. main, develop) of your fork.
+  * Push your branch to your Fork.
+  * Do not attempt to push to the Main Repository directly.

 - Describe Your Pull Request
   * Describe your change in detail.
 Too much detail is better than too little.